NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   - title: With whom we work
     images:
     - images/howwework.svg
     content: 'We work together with international algorithmic fairness experts.
-Who we ask to be part of an audit commission differs per case.
+The composition of audit commissions differ per case.
 Almost all experts we work with hold a doctoral degree and are affiliated to academic institutions, among others:'
     button:
       enable: false
       label: Cases we work on